 FIND AN EXIT FROM A PLATFORM

-The doors will open on your left as you face the front of the train.
+The doors wil open on your right as you face the front of the train.
 There is tactile paving along the edge of each platform.

 HOW DO I…?